buttonwoodcx/bcx-expression-evaluator/README.md

 In Buttonwood, we heavily use meta-data (JSON format) to deliver business logic from backend to front-end.
 We don't want to design a meta-data format too complex to maintain, this tool allows us to define some light logic in pure string, way more flexible than rigid meta-data, much safer and more maintainable than passing js function as string (we did that) from backend to front-end.

-This tool was mainly extracted, and slightly modified from the expression parser of [aurelia-binding](https://github.com/aurelia/binding).
+This tool was mainly extracted, and modified from the expression parser of [aurelia-binding](https://github.com/aurelia/binding).

 ## Install